Generalised Taft algebras and pairs in involution: Introduction

 \subsection{Outline}

-This paper is organized as follows.
-Section 2 serves as a summary of the theory of pairs in involution with a focus on finite-dimensional Hopf algebras.
-In Section 3 we introduce the main object of our study - generalised Taft algebras - and give an `easy-to-work-with' presentation.
-The classification of all generalised Taft algebras that omit a pair in involution is carried out in Section 4.
-It is achieved in two steps.
-First we show that the existence of a pair in involution corresponds to the solvability of a system of Diophantine equations.
-Then we classify all such systems that do not have a solution.
-We conclude the paper with Section 5, where we apply our results to the context of representation theory.
+This article is organized as follows.
+Section \ref{sec: PII} serves as a summary of the theory of pairs in involution with a focus on finite-dimensional Hopf algebras.
+In Section \ref{sec: GTA} we introduce the main object of our study, generalised Taft algebras, and give an `easy-to-work-with' presentation.
+The classification of all of these Hopf algebras omitting a pair in involution is carried out in Section \ref{sec: HAWithoutPII}.
+Afterwards we discuss examples of Hopf algberas with and without such pairs.
+We conclude the paper with Section \ref{sec: ADDandPiv}, where we apply our results to the context of representation theory.